Sin-tel/neurons/README.md

 Simulates a dynamics neural network at audio rate.

+Requires [love2d](https://love2d.org/).
+Just download the .love file and run it.

 Each neuron has connections with random weights, drawn as directed edges.

 Each time step: